Date: Sunday, March 4, 2018

 Anyone with a serious medical condition, please consult with your doctor before participating.
 Consider joining us as a virtual participant, volunteer or bystander.

-There is no registration fee for the Connecticut Brain Freeze, however there is a required fundraising minimum.
+There is a $25 registration fee for the Connecticut Brain Freeze that will be applied to your fundraising minimum.

 Adult participants in the Connecticut Brain Freeze are required to raise a minimum of $100.
 Youth participants (ages 8-17) are required to raise a minimum of $50 up to 2 months post event (Thursday, May 4, 2017).